DBS Check: Disclosure and Barring Service

 Only Unspent Convictions will appear on the Basic DBS check, whereas both Spent and Unspent Convictions will appear on Standard and Enhanced level DBS checks.

 By law, the following roles may require DBS checks:

 Working with People Unable to Care for Themselves

 Working in Healthcare

 A DBS check helps companies in their employment decisions and can help avoid employing people into unsuitable positions.

-There is no official list of positions, but there is a detailed list we have produced which can be found here.
+There is no official list of positions, but there is a detailed list we have produced an eligibility guidance page, to help you further.

 If you are not required by law to do a DBS check, you can still request a Basic check as a precautionary measure.